ZainabGhanem04/personal-portfolio-website/README.md

 How to Access the Portfolio:
 The portfolio is live and hosted on GitHub Pages.
-You can visit the website using this link: [Insert Link Here].
+You can visit the website using this link: [https://github.com/ZainabGhanem04/personal-portfolio-website].

 Resources that inspired me and were very useful:
 1- Freecodecamp youtube channel: there are so many courses and videos about web development.